View full guide »

 In Canada, customs duties are levied on imported goods that are classified under the Schedule to the Customs Tariff, in accordance with the harmonized system of customs classification.
 Duties represent the principal tax levied on goods imported into Canada.
 In addition to customs duties, imported goods and some services are subject to the federal Goods and Services Tax (GST), and Provincial Sales Tax (PST) or, in certain provinces and territories, the Harmonized Sales Tax (HST).
 For more information on the GST, see the chapter on taxation.

 While tariff classification is based on the harmonized system, goods may be classified differently in Canada compared to other countries.
 In addition, not all countries have identical tariff codes, meaning an item listed under one tariff code in a foreign country may be listed under a completely different code in Canada.
-This often raises the question of whether the components within an imported product undergo the necessary tariff shift to claim preferential treatment under a trade agreement.

 There are many special tariff items under the Customs Tariff that allow for duty relief, such as goods destined for particular end uses.
 Canada also has duty-relief programs for temporary importations, goods exported from Canada and returned after repair, alteration or certain forms of processing, as well as duty drawbacks and deferrals.